Working for the Whole Child

 - Kids Heart Challenge provides on-site training for health curriculum implementation that might lead to improved outcomes for FitnessGram.

-- Hands-Only CPR Training Kit trains next generation of lifesavers before graduation.
+- Hands-Only CPR Training Kit trains the next generation of lifesavers before graduation.

 AHA is available to serve on SHAC committees as advisors or community health volunteers AHA staff and resources can connect community partners and drive CPR training efforts AHA can help find community resources to assist in professional development.